 Sutter Health’s integrated model of care makes it possible to provide these services to many rural Californians who may not otherwise have access to them.

-Sutter Health is able to step in and support patients across our hospitals, clinics and home health care services during emergencies and disasters, like wildfires, because our integrated network allows us to quickly shift and provide critical resources at any given time.
+Sutter Health is able to step in and support patients across our hospitals, clinics and home health care services during emergencies and disasters because our integrated network allows us to quickly shift and provide critical resources at any given time.

 Read more about how the Sutter Health team acted swiftly to support patients during recent wildfires: